DHTMLX/docs-todolist/docs/api/events/editingtask_event.md

 ### Description

-@short: fires when the value of a task is edited via the inline editor
+@short: Fires when the value of a task is edited via the inline editor

 ### Usage